East 60th Street Heliport: Planning and development

 On January 2, 1968, New York City Mayor John Lindsay announced plans to open a new heliport serving Midtown Manhattan located on the East River between East 61st and 63rd streets.
 The proposed landing pad was to be built and operated by Pan American World Airways on a city-owned pier used by the New York City Department of Sanitation as a snow dump and for equipment storage.
 The site was accessible by vehicles from a ramp over the FDR Drive that began at the intersection of York Avenue and East 60th Street.

 The main purpose of the new heliport was to encourage general aviation aircraft to utilize reliever airports in the suburbs—including Republic Airport on Long Island, Teterboro Airport in New Jersey and Westchester County Airport, allowing passengers travel quickly between those airports and Midtown Manhattan via helicopter, thus reducing air traffic congestion at the three major airports serving the city (Kennedy, La Guardia and Newark).
 To address anticipated concerns that residents would have about noise, operations of the new facility would be limited to use by single-engine helicopters with all takeoffs and landings restricted to occur between the hours of 8 a.m. to 8 p.m. and all flight paths occurring over the East River.

 The New York City Planning Commission held a public hearing on the proposed heliport on January 17, 1968.
-Opponents of project included Rockefeller University, New York Hospital and residents of Sutton Place.
+Opponents of the project included Rockefeller University, New York Hospital and residents of Sutton Place.
 The heliport was approved by the City Planning Commission on March 13, 1968, with operation limited to occur between 8 a.m. to 8 p.m. on weekdays and Saturdays and between 11 a.m. and 8 p.m. on Sundays.
 Pan Am initially spent $50,000 to develop the 58,000 ft2 site, which included three landing pads for helicopters, an operations building and a parking area for autos.
 The heliport opened on November 4, 1968, for use by privately operated copters.